jnahumphreys/job-scraper/README.md

 A: You can request up to 100 jobs per API call using the `results_wanted` parameter.

 **Q: Are there rate limits?** \
 A: The built-in proxy system helps avoid rate limits.
-If you disable proxies, you may encounter LinkedIn's rate limiting.
+By default, the application will not scrape if no proxies are available (`PROXY_FALLBACK_ENABLED=false`) to protect users from rate limiting.
+You can enable fallback by setting `PROXY_FALLBACK_ENABLED=true`.

 ### Proxy Questions